University of Minnesota Crookston Campus Policy

 Matriculate

-The process by which a student accepts the University’s offer for admission and indicates that the student intends to enroll.
+The process by which a student accepts the University’s offer for admission and indicates that the intent to enroll.

 New Advanced Standing (NAS)

-Students who have graduated from high school, who have enrolled in or earned credit in courses at another post-secondary education institution during the academic year.
+A student who has graduated from high school and who has enrolled in or earned credit in courses at another post-secondary institution during the academic year.
 The NAS category includes students transferring from another University of Minnesota campus.
-(Students who enroll in coursework the summer after their high school graduation will continue to be considered NHS.)

-Students who have graduated from high school, but have not previously matriculated to another post-secondary institution.
-They may have earned college credits while they were enrolled in high school.
+A student who has graduated from high school but has not previously matriculated at another post-secondary institution.
+NHS students may have earned college credits while enrolled in high school.

-Non-degree students are not officially admitted into a University of Minnesota degree program for the semester(s) of course enrollment.
-Non-degree status may include those students who are admitted for a future semester, PSEO and College in the High School students, and students who are degree-seeking at another institution, but taking classes at the University of Minnesota.
+A student who is not officially admitted into a University of Minnesota degree program for the semester(s) of enrollment.
+This category may include students admitted for a future semester, Postsecondary Enrollment Option (PSEO) students, College in the High School students, and students who are degree-seeking at another institution but are taking classes at the University of Minnesota.

 Responsibilities